softlayer/chef-openstack/README.md

 ###### Default Accounts ######
 The default accounts are configured based on the OpenStack truck documentation.
 Feel free to change them to your needs.
-The admin, nova, quantum, cinder, and glance user and service objects should be created for a proper installation, though.
+The admin, nova, neutron, cinder, and glance user and service objects should be created for a proper installation, though.

 * `node["keystone"]["default_accounts"]["users"]` - A hash of hashes that contains the username with its corrisponding email and password info.